 Read more: 5 Practical Ways to Get Unstuck

-This life-changing transition happened somewhere in my mid 20’s, a time in my life that I ferociously read through personal development books as it were my day job.
+This life-changing transition happened somewhere in my mid 20’s, a time in my life where I ferociously read through personal development books as it were my day job.

-We all have blamed at least someone and or a circumstance as to how our lives have unraveled rather short of our expectations.
+We all have blamed at least someone and/or a circumstance for how our lives have unraveled short of our expectations.

-We blame our parents for not letting us pursue our dreams, our boss for not giving us that promotion, the list goes on and on.
+We blamed our parents for not letting us pursue our dreams, our boss for not giving us that promotion and the list go on and on.

-In reality, all of the stories we’ve told ourselves of why others or (external) circumstances are to blame for how we’ve ended up living a less than stellar life are merely elaborate excuses.
+In reality, all of the stories we’ve told ourselves about why others or (external) circumstances are merely elaborate excuses.
 This is because WE are responsible for how our lives turned out.

-While I am in no way dismissing our past pains and tribulations, we can not expect to change for the better and move towards our best selves by dwelling on the past and blaming others for treating us wrong.
+While I am in no way dismissing our past pains and tribulations, we can’t expect to change for the better and move towards our best selves by dwelling on the past and blaming others for mistreating us.

-As an adult, all the blame we have put on our parents, teachers, etc. when we were children are no longer valid.
+As full-fledged adults, all the blame we’ve put on our parents, teachers, etc. when we were children are no longer valid.

-If you desire a better way of living and to create a better life, accept that the blame game we’ve been playing has an expiration date.
+If you desire a better way of living and to create a brighter life, accept that the blame game we’ve been playing has an expiration date.

-In order to create our best life, we must start to let go of our stories as to why we should be seen as a victim – as if we have no power over our own lives.
-The truth is, we are the creator of our lives.
+In order to create our best life, it’s imperative to take accountability.
+We must start to let go of our stories as to why we should be seen as a victim – as if we have no power over our own lives.
+Cause truth is, we are the creator of our lives.